ESR76/Capstone-Brick-Modeling/README.md

 ## Running the Code
 To test our code, please first clone the repository.
+If you're concerned that you won't have the proper packages to run something in our code, use the [Docker image](https://hub.docker.com/repository/docker/esr76/capstone-brick-modeling/general) associated with this project - we recommend using the "latest" tag (or the "final" tag if it's available **still under development**).
+It is designed to be run on UCSD's JupyterHub service using the base UCSD notebook as a base, for which instructions to use it can be found [here](https://github.com/ucsd-ets/datahub-example-notebook).

 - To run the modeling pipeline on the original data and compare to our paper/poster run the line:
     - "python3 run.py data features model" **OR**